-TP has significantly decreased in Skeleton Lake South since 2005 (Tau = -0.24, p = 0.021).
+TP has not significantly changed Skeleton Lake South since 2005 (Tau = -0.19, p = 0.05).
 Some TP data from 2014 were removed from the dataset as the samples exceeded laboratory hold times and were not considered reliable (see Skeleton Lake 2014 LakeWatch report for more details).
 Also note that 2019 data is only from June and July.

 Figure 12.
-Monthly total phosphorus (TP) concentrations measured at Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2021 (n = 53).
+Monthly total phosphorus (TP) concentrations measured at Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2022 (n = 57).
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.